nkernis/blog.noahkernis.com/content/posts/itp/1_spring_2020/critical_objects/03_inal_project_proposal/index.md

 ##### Topic

 Body politics is a topic area I have a strong, personal relationship with.
-As I have discussed in previous posts (recurring theme here...)
-I am a Type 1 Diabetic (T1D).
+As I have discussed in previous posts I am a Type 1 Diabetic (T1D).
 This means I need easy access to insulin in order to control my blood sugar.
 The life of a T1D in America today is one full of clashes between the needs of the body, business and policy.

 I know I generally wanted to focus on the experience of having T1D, so I started coming up with more specific topics and two constraints for each.